TimeSAE: Causal Sparse Decoding for Faithful Explanations of Black-Box Time Series Models: Experimental Setting and Additional Experiments

 \paragraph{TimeFM} TimeFM \citep{das2024decoder} integrates factorization machines with transformer-based architectures to model higher-order interactions in temporal data efficiently.
 The pretrained model usually consists of around 50-100 million parameters, balancing expressiveness with computational efficiency.

 \paragraph{Moments} Moments \cite{goswami2024moment} models temporal dynamics by learning statistical moments (e.g., mean, variance) of features in a pretrained setting.
 The model size varies but can reach 80 million parameters for deep architectures, allowing it to capture complex temporal dependencies.
+More broadly, recent advances in foundation models have raised fundamental questions about how information is represented and organized within increasingly deep architectures.
+For generative models, \citet{bertholom2026diffusionasinfinite} provide a unified perspective on diffusion models and hierarchical variational autoencoders, showing how architectural depth influences the balance between latent structure and generative flexibility.
+This perspective highlights the broader challenge of understanding information flow in large pretrained models, motivating the development of model-agnostic explanation methods capable of analyzing complex architectures.